 Scholarly Name: the "E source" of Exodus, first chapters of "Second Isaiah"

-When: 593-570 BCE
+Written: 593-570 BCE

 Greatest Works (in Exodus): Burning Bush, Moses pleads to let his people go, the Plagues (original), Wilderness stories